bedrockio/bedrock-core/services/api/src/utils/fixtures/README.md

 });
 ```

 In this example, the resulting objects will all be imported as `Shop` fixtures.
-Note that these modules should return _plain objects_.
+Note that these modules should return plain objects.
 They should be thought of as identical to individual JSON files, just procedurally generated.
 This allows generated fixtures to reference and be referenced by other fixtures.

 Returning an array here will result in auto-generated fixture names.
 For example, the first export will be called `shop-1`.
 To manually choose the fixture name, export an object instead: